LazaUK/IndustrySolutions-Robotics-3DAuraEMU/README.md

 ![Blender_Model](images/UnoTwin_Blender.png)

 > [!TIP]
-> 3D model of robotic helicopter was built in Blender v5.2, by following Blender tutorial of Ryan King, thank you!
+> 3D model of robotic helicopter was built in Blender v5.2, by following a Blender tutorial of Ryan King, thank you!

 ## Demos & Results